Program dates: July 5-31

 Math Academy will be not be providing housing in summer 2020.
 For further questions, refer to the Parent FAQs.

-As you can see from the sample schedule, each week is packed with learning, activities, meals and also some down-time in the dorm.
+As you can see from the sample schedule, each week is packed with learning and activities.

 Parents: Learn more about expectations for student behavior and supervision at Math Academy in Parent FAQs.